 As part of GRSA’s commitment to long-term animal welfare solutions, the Racing Department is continuing to investigate options to provide ongoing racing opportunities for greyhounds of all abilities.

 This commitment has seen the introduction of Pathway Racing to the SA racing schedule over the past year, an initiative that continues to evolve.

 The next logical step in the evolution of the grading system is to provide a framework that analyses a greyhound’s true ability (speed or time) and places them accordingly.
 The recent visit by leading Irish trainer Dolores Ruth provided insight into the benefits of time-based grading (which is used in Ireland and the UK) and how it can be used successfully in Australia.

 The following documents explain the methodology to be used by the Racing Department in grading the meeting.

-In acknowledgement of the need that exists within greyhound racing to accommodate all levels of greyhounds with the opportunity to compete, Greyhound Racing SA (GRSA) provides lower grade racing for greyhounds with recent racing form which falls outside an identified time standard.
-This initiative is called “Pathway Racing” and is part of a broader review of industry strategy which places animal welfare outcomes at its focus.
+In acknowledgement of the need that exists within greyhound racing to accommodate all levels of greyhounds with the opportunity to compete, Greyhound Racing SA (GRSA) provides lower-grade racing for greyhounds with a recent racing form which falls outside an identified time standard.
+This initiative is called “Pathway Racing” and is part of a broader review of industry strategy which places animal welfare outcomes as its focus.

 Pathway Racing Time Standards

-The GRSA Racing Department wishes to advise of the Pathway Racing time standards, which took effect from Friday 13th August 2019:
+The GRSA Racing Department wishes to advise of the Pathway Racing time standards, which took effect on Friday 13th August 2019:

 |Track||Distance||Pathway Time Standard|